donal/odnd-junior-3lbb/README.md

 These take a full turn:

 1. Move
-2. Attack (move up to 10' before attacking)
+2. Attack while in melee
-3. Missile
+3. Fire a missile
+3. Move (move up to 1/3 normal movement) and make a melee attack
-4. Spell
+4. Cast a spell

 Deliberately no charging.